DaveCaulfield/liquid-boards/README.md

 - The About page gives clear messaging to the user about Liquid Boards.
 - A strong tagline communicates to the user that Liquid Boards is both an online and local skateshop which is valued in the skate community.
-- A brand logo sits at the top of the page on large screens and is removed for mobile screens.
+- A brand logo sits at the top of the page on large screens and is removed for mobile screen responsiveness.

 ### Online Shop